 Regardless if you are an agile coach, a line manager, or an HR professional, you need to understand how strategy and operations need to change when working in a company embracing the agile value structure.
 How do performance management, recruitment, learning and development, compensation, benefits, and employee engagement surveys change?
 What are the specific skills that we need to use to run an agile transformation from a people perspective?
 And is there still a need to do succession planning in the future?

-Students who demonstrate understanding and application of the course materials will receive the ICAgile Agile HR (ICP-AHR) Certification.
+Students who demonstrate understanding and application of the course materials will receive the ICAgile Agility in HR (ICP-AHR) certification.

 At the end of this course students will be able to: